-Academic Standards and Academic Requirements

-Students majoring in history must earn a grade of "C" or better (grades of "C-" are not acceptable) in all courses specified as either major courses, other required courses, as well as all courses for their minor unless otherwise stated below.
+In pursuing the Bachelor of Arts (B.A.) in History, students (as first-time degree seekers) are required to declare a minor in a second academic discipline.
+Details of the curriculum are found on the following pages.
+The Academic Standards and Academic Requirements state that students majoring in history must earn a grade of "C" or better (grades of "C-" are not acceptable) in all courses specified as either major courses, other required courses, as well as all courses for their minor unless otherwise stated below.
 An exit examination is also required of graduating seniors in history, and all history majors must complete HIST 420 during their senior year.
 In addition, students seeking the B.A. degree in History must officially declare their minor area and they are required to obtain detailed advisement from an advisor in their minor area.
 The selection of a minor may duplicate some courses required for the History major, and impact the total number of credits required.
 In no case will students qualify for graduation at the undergraduate level with fewer than 120 semester credit hours.

 Students majoring in General Studies must obtain a grade of "C" or better (grades of "C-" are not acceptable) in all major and concentration courses.
 Students wishing to pursue one of the two undergraduate degrees or one of the five minors offered through the Department must do the following: 1) first gain admission to the University; 2) satisfy Texas Success Initiative (TSI) requirements or equivalent with the University's TSI Testing Coordinator; and 3) petition the Department for admission when TSI requirements are completed.
 Once admitted, students are assigned an official faculty advisor who must be consulted each semester prior to registration.
 Students are also expected to keep the Department Office apprised of changes in addresses and telephone numbers.